Last Updated on October 24, 2024 by Admin

 3. Access the company’s tender documents.
 These are typically available on the company’s website or from its tendering authority.

-4. Prepare a brief description of your services and how they can benefit the company.
+4. Briefly describe your services and how they can benefit the company.

 5. Create a budget for your tender and make sure this is realistic and reflects the quality of your services.